ceoche/soapui-raml-plugin/README.md

 but I'm sure there are details I've missed - please let me know if you find anything strange or unexpected.

 ### Release History
+- Version 1.3.1 - June 2015
+  - Updated raml-parser dependency for latest fixes
+  - Removed “Update from RAML definition” option (since REST refactoring is now in R!A 1.3)
+  - Removed the functionality related to APIHub (due to APIHub retirement)
+- Version 1.3
+  - added support for ApiImporter Plugin Interface and saving of example requests/responses to RestRepresentaiton sampleContent
 - Version 1.2 - 2014-11-21
   - embedded updated swagger plugin to avoid runtime dependencey
   - embedded 3rd party libraries so only one distributable file is needed